 When the parties cannot agree on the amount of child support, the court makes the decision.
 In this regard, the Korean court has an internal rule to calculate the child support amount in Korea.
-Although this internal rule is not mandatory, many judges refer to this before making the decision.
+Although this internal rule is not mandatory, many judges refer to this before making a decision.
 So it is worth looking into.
 It can give you a general idea of how the Korean court determines the child support amount.

 Below is the child support calculation chart that the Korean Family Courts use.